MajidRedouani/IBP_DEEPRFI/README.md

 **5. boxplot.py**
 Generates boxplots to visualize the distribution of SimRel scores across GO subontologies, providing a summary of prediction performance.

+**6. stat.py**
+Applies the Mann-Withney U test for comparing outputs from differnt prediction tools and inferring significant differences in performance

 **Workflow**

 **Data Preparation**: Use filtering_DeepFRI_train_val.sh to remove peptides with high similarity to DeepFRI’s training/validation data.